Boxwood (Buxus Sempervirens)

 Download/Print

-Boxwood poisoning (Buxus intoxication) represents a potentially life-threatening poisoning in dogs and cats, caused by the ingestion of parts of the boxwood plant (Buxus sempervirens).
+Boxwood poisoning (Buxus intoxication) represents a potentially life-threatening intoxication in dogs and cats, caused by the ingestion of parts of the boxwood plant (Buxus sempervirens).
 Boxwood belongs to the Buxaceae family and is an evergreen shrub cultivated in many gardens as an ornamental and hedge plant.
 All parts of the boxwood plant contain toxic compounds, with the highest concentration found in the leaves and seeds.

 The most important facts at a glance